sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 I have had no issues so far.

 - **Lucas:**
-  - *What did you do yesterday?* Confirmed with client which users would have access to edit calendar events.
+  - *What did you do yesterday?* Met with team members to discuss diagrams.
-  - *What are you planning to do today?* Create a new google calendar and add appropriate users.
+  - *What are you planning to do today?* Complete half of the activity diagrams.
   - *Any problems?* No issues.

 ---